-This is a list of worksheets, activities, and discussion guides I created to use with clients my clients.
+This is a list of worksheets, activities, and discussion guides I created to use with clients.
 Feel free to print/reproduce/share.
-Please check back frequently as I will update regularly!
+Please check back frequently as I update regularly!

 A list of topic ideas for groups

-A list of various check-in prompts to use with each group member at the beginning of a process group
+A list of various check-in prompts to use with group members at the beginning of a group session

-Each group member writes a mini-autobiography that can be presented in 3-5 minutes.
+Each group member writes a mini-autobiography that can be presented in under five minutes.
 Group members take turns reading their autos.
 A good icebreaker activity.

 Icebreaker activity – good for newly formed groups.
-Each group member writes down other clients’ names.
+Each group member writes down their “first impression” of other group members.
 The facilitator then reads each “impression” and group members have the opportunity to share their answers.
 Group facilitator can link this activity to how addiction and mental illness are “invisible” (optional).

 Another group icebreaker activity!
 Print/cut the cards, fold, and place in a bag or box.
 Group members take turns drawing the cards and answering the questions.

 More icebreaker questions

 Give group members 15-20 minutes to find signatures.
 The first person to collect 20 signatures sits down.
 (I usually give prizes.)
 The group facilitator then reviews the questions.
-(If short on time, use the short version.)
+(If there are time constraints, use the short version.)

 Cut up the cards and place in some sort of container to pass around.
-This activity is more appropriate for group members who feel comfortable around each other.
+This activity is more appropriate for a working group.